 If you have filed a report with another police agency within the Greater Columbus area, you will need to contact that agency to obtain copies of the report.

-It currently costs $.05 per page to obtain a copy of a report at Headquarters. *Fees are payable by cash, money order or certified check made payable to "City of Columbus Treasurer Police."
+It currently costs $.05 per page to obtain a copy of an offense/accident report at Headquarters. *Fees are payable by cash, money order or certified check made payable to "City of Columbus Treasurer Police."
 Note; personal checks are NOT accepted.
 Reports obtained via our website are free.

 For Misdemeanor Offenses: To file misdemeanor charges on an individual, you will need that person's name, address, date of birth, and social security number.You will take that information to the Columbus City Attorney: Prosecutor's Division, 375 S. High Street, 7th floor, Columbus, OH 43215.
 In most cases, filing a report with the Columbus Division of Police before reporting to the Prosecutor's Office is recommended, but not mandatory.
 The hours of operation for the Prosecutor's Office are: